rurban/perl-compiler/ramblings/blogs-optimizing-4.md

 with the nextstate optimizations.
 30s less on top of this would be **3m30s**, still slower than Erlang, Racket or C#.
 And my goal was 2m30s.

-But there's still a lot to optimize and adding the [no autovivification check](https://github.com/rurban/perl-compiler/commit/cc90753d69000453856f4746fd885e058c30ff4b) was also costly.
+But there's still a lot to optimize (loop unrolling, aelem, helem, ...) and adding the [no autovivification check](https://github.com/rurban/perl-compiler/commit/cc90753d69000453856f4746fd885e058c30ff4b) was also costly.
 Several dependant packages were added to the generated code, like autovivification, Tie::Hash::NamedCapture, mro, Fcntl, IO, Exporter, Cwd, File::Spec, Config, FileHandle, IO::Handle, IO::Seekable, IO::File, Symbol, Exporter::Heavy, ...